Macuyiko/cbc-msys2/README.md

 # cbc-msys2
 MSYS2 shell scripts to compile COIN-OR CBC for Windows platforms

-1. `download-prerequisites.sh`: Download CBC, CBC trunk, swigwin, and OpenBLAS (modify this script to change versions)
+1. `download-prerequisites.sh`: Downloads CBC, CBC trunk, swigwin, and OpenBLAS (modify this script to change versions)
 2. `inflate-prerequisites.sh`: Extract and move prerequisites to separate source folder
 3. `compile-openblas`: Compile OpenBLAS
 4. `compile-cbc.sh`: Compile CBC (trunk or release) with or without OpenBLAS, in shared or static form.
 The former will produce DLLs